 State Financial Assistance Programs

-As well as the programs we have looked at, some states have non-Medicaid programs which help the elderly and the disabled to maintain their independence homes with financial assistance.
+As well as the programs we have looked at, some states have non-Medicaid programs which help the elderly and the disabled to maintain their independence in their homes with financial assistance.

 State Financial Assistance Programs will help to purchase assistive devices, safety equipment, durable medical equipment, as well as necessary home modifications.

 The participants may get grants or loans, or both.

 Your local Area Agencies on Aging should be able to advise on programs for the elderly, and in particular if there is one in your state.